hunan-rostomyan/notes/Bibliography.md

 Martin-Lof, P. (1996) "On the meanings of the logical constants andthe justifications of the logical laws".
 - constructive logic; intuitionism

+McCann, C. (2017) *Letters to a Young Writer: Some Practical and Philosophical Advice*.
+- writing; writing advice; career advice

 Moschovakis, J. (2015) "Intuitionistic Logic".
 - constructive logic; intuitionism